hijirdella/ETL-Pipeline-Airflow-School-API/README.md

 - **Apache Airflow**: Workflow orchestration and task scheduling.
 - **PostgreSQL**: Target database for storing the transformed data.
 - **Python**: Task definitions, data extraction, and transformations.
-- **Docker**: For containerizing and deploying the Airflow environment.

 ## **ETL Pipeline Workflow**
 1. **Extract**: Fetch raw school data in JSON format from the API.